Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2900 Gold
 - Dagger

 **Gouge**: As a bonus action, you can target a crature within 60 feet of you enhancing your next attack that hits against them with _Serrated Dirk_.
-If the target is reistant they instead take full damage, if they don't have any resistances they are vulnerable.
+If the target is resistant they instead take full damage, if they don't have any resistances they are vulnerable.
 You can use this effect an amount of times equal to your proficiency bonus before finishing a long rest.

-You gain +1 to stealth checks
+You gain +2 to stealth checks

 You gain +1 to hit and damage rolls using this magical weapon.